lchiter/Algorithm-BIRECTv/Readme.txt

  ind2=find(mn==D(I),1,'first');
  ind2=I(ind2);

+When finishing the result is displayed in the file results.txt (by clicking on the file) You can obtain xmin, fmin, the number of function evaluations, and the percent error in the file all_examples by running only one test example.
 The file median-average is auxiliary and helps to get the median and the average from any results.

 %%%%%%%%%%%%%%%%%%%%%%%%%%